delwar03/Delu/README.md

 To get started with the Bouncing Ball Game, follow these simple steps:

 1. ### Download and Install Raylib library:
-    - Click on the following **[link](https://www.raylib.com/)** which will being you into the raylib website.
+    - Click on the following **[link](https://www.raylib.com/)**  which will bring you to the Raylib website.

     - Click on the `download` button.

-    - Then click on the `No thanks, just take me to the downloads` button, your download process will be started.
+    - Then click on the `No thanks, just take me to the downloads` button and your downloading process will be started.

-    - Run the exe file.
+    - Run the .exe file.

     - Click `More info` and then `Run anyway` button.